-Recipes like this are golden, and I love finding and sharing these quick & easy meals with you.
+Easy recipes like this are golden, and I love finding and sharing these quick & easy meals with you.
 Here’s a couple more quick & easy noodles recipes to try, like this Tempeh Chow Mein, Simple Udon Noodle Bowl, or Garlicky Mushroom + Kale with Linguine.
 All are healthy, easy and delicious!

-This is what I really love about Vegetable Lo Mein, you can use lots of different veggies here.
+This is what I really love about vegetable Lo Mein, you can use lots of different veggies here.
 Need to clean out the fridge, you most likely can put whatever needs to be used up into an awesome Lo Mein!
 A few vegetables to use are – broccoli, carrots, asparagus, cabbage, bok choy, edamame, green beans, scallions, onions, bell peppers (any color), mushrooms, baby corn, snow peas, and sugar snap peas to name a few.

 What Noodle Types Are Best For Lo Mein?

-Typically, Lo Mein calls for Chinese egg noodles, but since this a vegan recipe, you’ll want to look for eggless noodles.
+Typically, Lo Mein calls for Chinese egg noodles, but since this is a vegan recipe, you’ll want to look for eggless noodles.
 Really, you can use just about any noodle – eggless Lo Mein, ramen, chow mein, even spaghetti or linguine noodles will work (I used shandong noodles here).
 To make this gluten free, rice noodles would be perfect.
 And if you prefer fresh noodles, by all means use those.
 I say do what suits your tastes and you’ll end up with a totally satisfying vegan lo mein!

 How To Make Vegetable Lo Mein

 - Crispy Tofu: This is what will take the longest and should be started first.
-Cube the tofu it into 1/2 cubes and patting the cubes dry between a dish cloth or paper towels.
+Cube the tofu into ½ cubes and pat the cubes dry between a dish cloth or paper towels.
 The trick is to remove excess moisture (shown above).
 Add a little oil to the skillet and heat it up nice and hot, cook tofu, on each side for about 6 – 7 minutes, shaking the pan often to keep the tofu from sticking, until tofu is golden and lightly crispy looking.
 Set aside.